 - Left on Harrison into Seattle Center to International Fountain

-Please use our interactive map BEFORE you come to Cal Anderson Park to familiarize yourself with the location of ADA bathrooms along the march route, as well the location of activites in the park and road blockages.
+Please use our interactive map BEFORE you come to Cal Anderson Park to familiarize yourself with activities in the park, road blockages, and bathroom stops along the march route.

 We will have ASL Interpreters on stage during the rally.
 There will be a designated area in front of the stage for those who need to be closer.
 Volunteers can provide directions.

 Along the route, we will pass the following ADA-accessible restrooms:

 - Seattle Center has many publicly available bathrooms